Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

-The Bridgetown Covenant emphasizes UNCTAD’s critical role in “formulating and promoting policies fostering productive capacities and structural transformation in developing countries” -—
+The Bridgetown Covenant underscores UNCTAD’s pivotal role in “formulating and promoting policies fostering productive capacities and structural transformation in developing countries” -—

 – ‒